hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider.md

 # Add worker node to Kubernetes cluster resource

 You can scale the cluster by adding a worker node.
-The following **worker_nodes** attributes are specified to add or modify node pools in the declared Kubernetes cluster resource.
+The following worker-node attributes are specified to add or modify node pools in the declared Kubernetes cluster resource.

 1. **name**: Fill in the name which would ideally represent each node pool.
-2. **machine\_blueprint\_id**: Fill in the ID for the machine blueprint which is already present in HPE GreenLake Central for your tenant.
+2. **machine_blueprint_id**: Fill in the ID for the machine blueprint which is already present in HPE GreenLake Central for your tenant.
 We use the machine blueprint data source to retrieve the machine blueprint ID.
 3. **count**: Add the number of nodes to be present as part of this node pool.

 Below is the reference Terraform configuration for creating the cluster with additional nodes.